 Now that we have shed light on the importance of maintaining digestive strength, we have to consider sound digestion as a pre-requisite for overall health.

 Every single digestive concern that you may have is your body speaking to you.
 Please take my Digestive Health Quiz below to find out what your body is trying to tell you, and let’s make it a goal to make your digestion better than ever!

 How to take this Quiz:

 See if you answer yes to any of the scenarios below.
-A common root cause for that scenario is listed directly below the question.
-Herbal support and further reading for the indicated cause is listed at the end of the quiz.
+A common root cause for that scenario is listed directly below the question, as well as herbal and further reading suggestions.

 1. Do you have occasional trouble digesting wheat?